-Course and Examination Fact Sheet: Autumn Semester 2020
+Course and Examination Fact Sheet: Autumn Semester 2021

-6,240: Game Theory and Applications
+5,240: Game Theory and Applications

 ECTS credits: 6

 Overview examination/s

-(binding regulations see below) Central - Written examination (60%, 90 mins.)
-Examination time: inter-term break Decentral - Active participation (10%) Examination time: term time Decentral - Group examination paper (all given the same grades) (30%) Examination time: term time
+(binding regulations see below)

+Central - Written examination (60%, 90 mins.)

+Examination time: inter-term break

+Decentral - examination paper written at home (in groups - all given the same grades) (30%)

+Examination time: term time

+Decentral - Active participation (10%)

+Examination time: term time

 Attached courses

 Timetable -- Language -- Lecturer 5,240,1.00 Game Theory and Applications -- Englisch -- Gizatullina Alia

 Course information

 Course prerequisites

 The target audience of this course is students in economics or business with a strong interest in learning how to solve strategic problems (encountered in economics and business) while reasoning formally, using the language of game theory.
 To learn effectively from this course, students must have already taken at least one formal course in Microeconomics.
 However, all relevant concepts will be reviewed during the course as well.

 Learning objectives

 At the end of the course, the students will be able to solve a game and articulate formally what is the optimal strategic behaviour in a given business or economic situation.
 The students will be able to apply the acquired skills to write an independent model of a strategic situation (that could be used, e.g., as one of building blocks of a Bachelor or Master thesis).
 Knowing the key concept of the game theory will also simplify students' understanding of the material from other microeconomics-based classes and will provide the necessary preparation for Master-level microeconomics courses.

 Course content

 The key idea of the course is to teach students how to reason formally in game-theoretic terms and how to find optimal behaviour within any possible strategic situation, e.g., encountered in business, politics or even private interaction with friends.
 The introduction of the material will be gradual, starting with the simplest classical games and proceeding to build up the necessary skills to work with the most recently developed concepts in game theory.
 Among the applications that we will cover are the models from business, digital economics, politics and financial markets.

+Course structure and indications of the learning and teaching design

+The course is held weekly and consists of a mixture between lectures and tutorials focused on problem-set solving.

 The course is divided, roughly speaking, into four large blocks, each corresponding to a specific type of games: static games of complete information, repeated games, static games of incomplete information, dynamic games of incomplete information.
 Each block will contain three main parts: 1. theoretical concepts; 2. real-life applications; 3. problem sets and exercises.

-Course structure

-The course is held weekly and consists of a mixture between lectures and tutorials focused on problem-set solving.

 Course literature

 Main textbook:

 Tadelis, Steve (2013), Game Theory: An Introduction, Princeton University Press.
-Fact sheet version: 2.0 as of 07/10/2020, valid for Autumn Semester 2020